Federal and State Tax Returns

 The Internal Revenue Service (IRS) is the U.S. federal agency in charge of taxes.

-with the IRS each year, even if they have not earned any income.
-State tax documents
+Returns with the IRS each year, even if they have not earned any income.
+It is your

 - Form 1040NR + Instructions for 1040NR